Drug and Alcohol Rehab in Crawley

 What Is A Detox?
 Will I Have To Complete One?

 A detox is a medical programme designed to help individuals who are dependent on drugs and alcohol.

-It is typically the first step in a rehab programme and can help to end all physical dependencies before you move onto therapy.
+It is typically the first step in a rehab programme and can help to end all physical dependencies before you move onto therapy and addiction counselling.

 A detox is a safe and monitored programme that helps to remove all toxins from the body.